jonathon-langford/hgcal-linkmapping/README.md

 The initial state is either set to be `random` (in which case there is also the option to set the `random_seed` - otherwise `random_seed = ~` which means it is not set), or it is set to an initial configuration from an input file.
 The default file `data/bundles_example-pickle-tpgv7.npy` is provided.
 Any output file from the minimisation can be used as an input to another minimisation.

-`max_iterations` defines how many iterations should be performed in the minimisation before ending.
+The parameter `max_iterations` defines how many iterations should be performed in the minimisation before ending.
 Note that a best-so-far configuration is saved to a file if the minimisation is ended before reaching a minimum (either by keyboard interrupt, or reaching the maximum number of iterations.
 The `minigroup_type` parameter defines the philosophy of forming the mini-groups, which are small groups of modules which must be treated together as one in the minimisation.
 Generally `minimal` should be used and is the most tested.

 One has several options in defining the &Chi;<sup>2</sup> used in the minimisation.
 One can use only the r/z values of each bundle histogram, rather than the associate statistical uncertainties (set `include_errors_in_chi2` to `False`).
 By default the maximum number of modules attached to an FPGA is used in the &Chi;<sup>2</sup> (`include_max_modules_in_chi2`) as well as the maximum number of towers covered by an FPGA (`include_max_towers_in_chi2`).